Alternative Mobility Permits (AMP)

 - Scan and upload the completed Physician Certification Form within your account, or fax/mail it with the provided cover sheet.

-- Once approved, login at the link below to access the approved permit.
+- Once your permit is approved, login using the Apply link below to access the permit.

 - Print, read and sign the permit.